missymlythe/Calculator/README.md

       -The percent function is used by clicking on the "%" or using the keyboard.
 The percent function is used to add, subtract, multiply, or divide a percent of a number.
 It's used to calculate the percent of a number.
 Here are some examples:
       73+4.5% = 76.285.
       18/80% = 1.25.
-- Scientific Calculator functionality which offers expanded operations and evaluates commands using order of operations.
-- Programmer Calculator functionality which offers common mathematical operations for developers including conversion between common bases.